Ayurveda Constipation Medicine Without Harsh Laxatives

 Ayurveda Treatment for Constipation at Vaidyaratnam Vrindavan Ayurveda Chikitsalayam

-As per Ayurveda, constipation is referred to as Vibandha or Malabandha, which means “obstruction or binding of the stool.”
-Also, it is primarily caused due to the disturbance of Vata dosha (especially Apana Vata, which is responsible for downward movement in the body.)
+Ayurveda views constipation as Vibandha or Malabandha.
+It means “obstruction or binding of the stool.”
+Also, it happens due to the disturbance of Vata dosha (especially Apana Vata).
+This type of Vata handles downward movement in the body.

-Ayurveda doesn’t treat constipation as a health concern but as a symptom of deeper digestive imbalance (Agni Mandya) or doshic imbalance.
+Ayurveda doesn’t treat constipation as a health concern.
+It is a symptom of a deeper digestive imbalance (Agni Mandya) or doshic imbalance.
 Ayurveda treatment for constipation includes restoring overall digestive health through diet, lifestyle, and herbal remedies for bloating, flatulence, and a sense of incomplete bowel movement.

-After learning the possible and common causes of constipation, let’s look at all the Ayurveda treatment for constipation performed at Vrindavan Ayurveda Chikitsalayam.
-Also, get to know the reasons for choosing VVAC as your wellness destination for ayurvedic treatment for constipation.
+After learning the possible and common causes of constipation, let’s look at all the Ayurveda treatments for constipation performed at Vrindavan Ayurveda Chikitsalayam.
+Also, get to know the reasons for choosing VVAC as your wellness destination for Ayurveda constipation medicine.

 Snehana (Oleation Therapy) In Snehana Ayurveda treatment for constipation, the therapist applies medicated oils externally through Abhyanga and internally through Snehapana.

 This treatment softens stools and provides lubrication to the intestinal walls.
-As the Vata doshas are balanced (known to dry the colons), the bowel movements get smooth
+As the Vata doshas are balanced (known to dry the colon), the bowel movements become smooth

 Furthermore, it helps in clearing all the blockages inside the lower intestines and removing them.

 Basti (Medicated Enema) Through Basti, medicated oils or herbal decoctions are administered through the rectum.
-This process is performed by experienced VVAC therapists under the supervision of senior Ayurvedic doctors.
+VVAC therapists perform Ayurvedic treatment for constipation under the supervision of senior Ayurvedic doctors.

-Ayurveda treatment for constipation not only includes authentic Panchakarma treatment, it also includes doing some Yoga asanas daily.
+Ayurveda treatment for constipation includes authentic Panchakarma treatments and Yoga asanas daily.

 • Pawanmuktasana: This wind-relieving pose relieves the bloating and excess gas from the body.
 Also, stimulates the intestines for smooth and easy bowel movements.

-• Malasana: This asana helps in opening up of the hips and pelvis area that activates the digestive system and promotes complete elimination of the stored waste and toxins.
+• Malasana: This asana helps in opening up the hips and pelvis area, which activates the digestive system and promotes complete elimination of stored waste and toxins.

-• Ardha Matsyendrasana: Popular for massaging of the abdominal organs that enhances digestion process and relieves constipation.
+• Ardha Matsyendrasana: Popular for massaging the abdominal organs that enhances the digestive process and relieves constipation.

 • Bhujangasana: Cobra pose strengthens the abdominal muscles and improves metabolism rate.